Meghann Michalsky is an independent Dance Artist working in Calgary, Alberta.

 Michalsky is inspired by cinema.
 She seeks to construct an immersive cinematic-like experience through Contemporary Dance; She does this by combining and collaborating with thematic and multi-disciplinary approaches.
 Michalsky is adamant about layering her work with multiple perspectives to create a captivating interplay between simplicity and complexity.
 Within this approach, she searches for an intricacy throughout her total composition that holds attention by unfolding the narrative in diverse ways.

 Currently, her work focuses on primal movement aesthetics, exploring the power of the female body through a state of nature (not tamed or domesticated).

 Between 2014 and the present, Michalsky has created eight new works.
 Four of these were major works between 20 – 35 minutes in duration.
 All of them were professionally produced by dance organizations and festivals, or self-produced, in Alberta, and one piece was presented abroad at the 2016 artArctia Festival in Finland.
-Her most recent choreographic works have been presented at Fluid Festival, Annual Alberta Dance Festival, Project InTandem, and Convergence.
+Her most recent choreographic works have been presented at Stream of Dance Festival, Fluid Festival, Annual Alberta Dance Festival, Project InTandem, and Convergence.
 She has received funding from Calgary Arts Development, Alberta Foundation for the Arts, Canada Council for the Arts and has been awarded Choreographic Residencies from the University of Calgary, W & M Dance Projects, Theatre Junction and DJD Dance Centre.